cindylin1114/ecommerce/README.md

-# ecommerce-api
+# ecommerce
-This is a simple e-commerce api with node.js and mongo db
+This is a simple e-commerce with node.js, react and mongo db

 ## Instructions